Pest Control - Termites

 Termite Part A & B

 •A Termite Barrier is a pre-construction physical termite barrier that is to protect homes from termites in Melbourne part a.
-This is installed in your home during the pre-construction process and is form of a to stop termites from coming into your home via buried tunnels at the start of the build.
+This is installed in your home during the pre-construction process and is a formed to stop termites from coming into your home via buried tunnels at the start of the build.
 These are used in homes that don't have a physical termite blanket.
 This involves laying a chemical pipe in the soil around the outside of the house (under the paving or garden).
 The pipe has dumpers and when bifenthrin is pumped through the hose the chemical is divided into the ground.
-The barrier is in the soil and becomes a obstacle for termites and that is called a barrier which can be part b. .
+The barrier is in the soil and becomes an obstacle for termites and that is called a barrier which can be part b. .

 Termite Treatment & Protection

-•Spring is the termite of season as swarmers emerge to mate and establish new colonies up your walls, which often poped up as unwanted guests.
+•Spring is the termite of season as swarmers emerge to mate and establish new colonies up your walls, which often popped up as unwanted guests.
 Termites can literally eat out a wall from under its owners eyes, often without them even knowing how much termite damage have they done.
 They have the capacity to chew through timber floor boards and even plaster and can damage the structural timber of a home within several months depending on the type of damage.
 In truth is, termites cause $100 billion worth of damage yearly.

 How To Get Rid Of Termites

 •Luckily, there are many steps you can take to help prevent termites from infesting into your home.
 Here are few tips to protect your best investment of your life:

 1 Stop or reduce moisture in and around the house, which termites need to thrive on to survive.